boutiqueforaweek/boutiqueforaweek.github.io/_posts/2012-05-25-lovin-that-summer-feeling.md

 When I searched for a theater near me I found a theater with many fun movies.
 Now I have 3 daughters, so I was excited to see Kit Kittredge on the list, but they also include titles such as, Dolphin Take, Puss 'n Boots, Spy Kids : All the time, and many more.

-So plan some specials outings with the kids and hey, since the movie is only $1, splurge on the popcorn and get them a huge slurpee!
+So plan some specials outings with the kids and hey, since the movie is only $1, splurge on the popcorn and get them a huge Slurpee!
 They'll love you for it :)